Bakerloo line: Camberwell extension

 An extension at the southern end of the line to Camberwell and Denmark Hill was proposed and approved in 1931 as part of the London Electric Metropolitan District and Central London Railway Companies (Works) Act, 1931.
 In April 1937, the estimated cost of the proposed extension was £5,000,000 (approximately £ today) and the London Passenger Transport Board announced that, due to rising materials prices, the extension had been postponed until the Board's finances improved.
 Apart from the extension of the sidings south of Elephant & Castle, no work on the extension took place before the Second World War, but the powers were renewed by the government in 1947 under the Special Enactments (Extension of Time) Act, 1940.
-A projected extension as far as Camberwell was shown on a 1949 edition of the Underground map but no further work was done.
+A projected extension as far as Camberwell was shown on a 1949 edition of the Underground map but the scheme was suspended in 1950 as costs had increased to £6.25 million.
 The train describers at Warwick Avenue station showed Camberwell as a destination until the 1990s.
 Further extensions of the line were considered, south to Peckham Rye in the 1970s, and east to London Docklands and Canary Wharf in the 1980s.
 Neither proposal was proceeded with.